 Without a high credit score, you won’t qualify for the best mortgage rates available, which could mean you’ll end up paying more money over the term of your mortgage.
-Even with rates at historic lows right now, the difference between 3.5% and 3.75% can add up, especially if you’re applying for a 30-year fixed-rate mortgage.
+The difference between 3.5% and 3.75% can add up, especially if you’re applying for a 30-year fixed-rate mortgage.
 If you want to buy a home, it’s time to talk credit.

 Why does your credit score matter to lenders?